aertslab/pySCENIC/docs/index.rst

 In the initial phase of the pySCENIC pipeline the single cell expression profiles are used to infer co-expression modules from.

-Run GENIE3 or GRNBoost from arboretum_ to infer co-expression modules
+Run GENIE3 or GRNBoost from arboreto_ to infer co-expression modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The arboretum package is used for this phase of the pipeline.
+The arboreto package is used for this phase of the pipeline.
 For this notebook only a sample of 1,000 cells is used for the co-expression module inference is used.

 .. code-block:: python